LB Community Compost

 - 2 Industrial Scales: $338 ($169 each)

 - Foldable Wagon/Cart: $85.
 To assist those who need to haul heavy scraps from the parking lot and are unable to use a wheelbarrow.
+We currently have a small one, but it would be even more helpful to have a larger one.

 - Paint and painting tools: $150.
 We need to paint our shed.